 After we have finished working inside the knee we wash out the joint to remove any debris.
 We inject local anaesthetic into the knee to help to decrease any pain.
 The two small cuts are usually closed with narrow adhesive paper strips and a waterproof dressing is placed over the top (sometimes we put in a couple of normal stitches as well to help the skin heal).
 We then wrap the whole knee in a firm crepe bandage.

 After the operation you will wake up in the recovery room.
-The nurses there will look after you until you are wide awake and able to return to the Day Surgery ward (where you first arrived).
-I will come and talk to you after the operation and let you know how it all went.
+The nurses there will look after you until you are wide awake and able to return to the Day Surgery ward.
+I will come and talk to you in recovery after the operation and let you know how it all went.
 With everything going on, and the residual effects of the anaesthetics, it is quite common that you won’t remember all the details of our conversation.
 Don’t worry, I will go over all of it again when I see you for your follow-up appointment.

 A physiotherapist will see you in the Day Surgery ward to show you how to use crutches and some exercises to help your knee recover.
-Most people are allowed to put weight through the injured leg straight away after surgery.
-That is, you are allowed to walk on it.
+Most people are allowed to walk on their operated leg straight away after surgery.
 However, I ask that everyone who has had a knee arthroscopy uses the crutches for at least the first few days to help support the knee while it starts to recover.
-I also recommend that you take it quietly for the first ten days after the operation.
+I also recommend that you take it quietly for the first few days after the operation.
 This means that I am happy for you to walk around indoors, but I would suggest that you avoid walking more than about 100 metres, and that you avoid climbing stairs and walking on uneven ground.
 If you do need to walk further or climb stairs during this time you should use the crutches to help to protect your knee.

 The physiotherapist that sees you at Warringal Hospital will be from Total Physiocare.
 They will give you an information sheet with some recommended exercises.

-Before you leave hospital, the nurses will usually arrange your follow-up appointment to see me again around 10 to 14 days after the operation.
+When you book your surgery my secretaries will usually arrange your follow-up appointment to see me again around 10 to 14 days after the operation.
 If the appointment isn’t made please contact my office during working hours (ph.
 94596611) and we will arrange it.

 You will need to arrange for someone to drive you home.
 You will need to take time off work.
 I am very happy to sign you off for as long as it takes for your knee to recover.
-For people with desk jobs who can get to work easily I recommend taking a week off work whereas anyone who is working on their feet all day will need two to three weeks and heavy labourers will require 4-6 weeks.
+For people with desk jobs who can get to work easily I recommend taking a week off work whereas anyone who is working on their feet all day will need two to three weeks.

 It is normal for your knee to be sore for a few days after the operation.
 There is a lot of variation between people with some patients getting almost no pain and others who are sore and requiring painkilling tablets for as long as 14 days.
 You will be sent home with some pain-killing tablets.
 Start taking these as soon as the knee starts to get sore, and then take them regularly to keep the pain away.
 You may be able to cut back on them after the first few of days.
 It is often useful to change from the strong painkillers which we give you to something milder like paracetamol (Panadol) or ibuprofen (Nurofen) after the first couple of days.
 Rest, elevation and ice packs can also help to settle down the pain and swelling.